michaelgrosner/tribeca/README.md

 ### Manual Installation

 1. Ensure your target machine has node v5 (or greater) and mongoDB v3 or greater.
-Also, ensure Typescript 2.1.4, and optionally, forever are installed (`npm install -g typescript forever`).
+Also, ensure TypeScript 2.1.4, and optionally, forever are installed (`npm install -g typescript forever`).

 2. Clone the repository somewhere with `git clone ssh://git@github.com/ctubio/tribeca`.

-3. In the cloned repository directory, `npm install` to pull in all dependencies and compile typescript to javascript.
+3. In the cloned repository directory, `npm install` to pull in all dependencies and also compile TypeScript to CommonJS.

-4. cd to the outputted JS files, in `tribeca/service`.
+4. After the installer runs the compiler, `cd` to the outputted JS files, in `tribeca/service`.

 5. (optional) `mkdir sslcert` and generate `server.key` and `server.crt` files (see [web ui](https://github.com/ctubio/tribeca#web-ui) section).